StyleMate-CH2-PS234/StyleMate-mobile/Readme.md

 If you would like to contribute to this project, you can fork this repository, make the desired changes, and submit a pull request.
 We appreciate contributions from the developer community.

 ## Contact Information
-If you have any questions or feedback, please contact the developer at [stylemate@ahmadyaz.my.id].
+If you have any questions or feedback, please contact the developer at stylemate@ahmadyaz.my.id.